 If you look deeply at your existing customer experience and landscape, you will find gaps and opportunities.
-They will be disguised as annoyances, frustrations, little moments that piss people off but it seems as if there is no other choice but to suck it up.
+They will be disguised as annoyances, frustrations, little moments that piss people off though it seems as if there is no other choice but to suck it up.

 A good place to look is market and field research.
-What does a customer’s life really look like in those micro moments?
-How is the customer’s behavior impacted mentally, emotionally, psychologically, physically, culturally, socially, and intellectually?
-Often, you are looking for the accepted frustration of ‘what is.’
+What does a customer’s life really look like in those micro-moments?
+How is the customer’s behavior impacted mentally, emotionally, psychologically, physically, culturally, socially and intellectually?
+Often, you are looking for the accepted frustration of “what is.”

 #2 FIND INNOVATION IN THE DECEPTIVELY SIMPLE

 To uncover the innovation in front of you, look for what is taking too long to do or is incredibly inconvenient.
-What system or process just doesn’t make sense any longer.
-Or, how can you use what you already have in a new way.
+What system or process just doesn’t make sense any longer?
+Or, how can you use what you already have in a new way?

 #3 AND HAVE THE GUTS TO CREATE A NEW MARKET

 Carving out a large group of customers is what startups are doing every day as they pitch their ideas to investors.
-They point to lost opportunities and make a compelling case that shows they really, truly empathize with the people who they are trying to help.
+They point to lost opportunities and make a compelling case that shows they really, truly empathize with the people they are trying to help.

-Identifying a new market, sub-category or a segment is the only way to deliver a product that has any chance of being relevant.
+Identifying a new market, sub-category or segment is the only way to deliver a product that has any chance of being relevant.
 It is a bold act.